chapel-lang/chapel/frontend/doc/file-format.rst

    * a string storing the file path
    * 256 bits / 32 bytes of SHA-256 hash of the input file that was parsed

+ * for each location group

+   * 8 bytes storing the relative offset of the location group

+ * followed by 8 bytes storing the relative offset just after the last location group

- * information for each top-level location, consisting of the following:
+ * information for each location group, consisting of the following:

    * 8 bytes storing a starting relative offset within the uAST section

+   * 4 bytes storing an index into the file paths stored in the location section to indicate which file this location group came from

    * 4 bytes storing a starting line number

-   * 4 bytes storing the number of locations stored within this entry

    * a number of location entries, each consisting of: